 In the classroom

-One of the most exciting application of holograms is to the improvement of the educational experience.
+One of the most exciting applications of holograms is the improvement of the educational experience.
 In order to engage students more fully, interactive digital lessons will be used in schools.
 This combination of digital and real-world information is known as mixed reality.

-At LamasaTech we provide high-quality holographic technology and expert guidance on holograms and how they work.
+At LamasaTech we provide high-quality digital technology and expert guidance.
 Get in touch today to arrange a consultation.